katiemackness/python/README.md

   *(Spanish version available)*

 - **Functions**
-  Discover how to write reusable blocks of code with functions, including parameters, return values, and scope management.
+  Write reusable blocks of code with functions, including parameters, return values, and scope management.
   *(Examples in both English and Spanish)*

 - **Lists**
   Explore Python lists, a versatile data structure used to store ordered collections of elements and manipulate them efficiently.
   *(English version available)*

+- **Dictionaries**
+  Utilize key-value storage with Python dictionaries for efficient lookups and data manipulation.

+- **Tuples and Sets**
+  Discover immutable sequences (tuples) and unordered collections (sets) with unique elements.

 - **Object-Oriented Programming (OOP)**
-  Learn about classes and objects, encapsulation, inheritance, and polymorphism, which is the foundation of OOP principles in Python.
+  Learn about classes and objects, encapsulation, inheritance, and polymorphism—the foundation of OOP principles in Python.
   *(Provided in both English and Spanish)*

+- **Error Handling**
+  Use `try`, `except`, `finally`, and `raise` statements to handle errors gracefully in Python.

 ### **Libraries and Frameworks**
 - **Pandas**